tj-django/django-clone/README.md

 ##### SETTINGS
-> include_duplicate_action: Enables/Disables the Duplicate action in the List view (Defaults to True)
-> include_duplicate_object_link: Enables/Disables the Duplicate action in the Change view (Defaults to True)
+`include_duplicate_action`: Enables/Disables the Duplicate action in the List view (Defaults to True) `include_duplicate_object_link`: Enables/Disables the Duplicate action in the Change view (Defaults to True)